metin/ProAngularJS-Repo/README.md

 062-isolated-scopes-evaluating-expr-scope-var: Illustrates how to perform a binding with a function defined in the controller, that also receives data defined in the isolated scope.

 063-directive-transclusion: Illustrates how to use transclusion with a directive.
 In the example, it is created a directive that wraps content in a bootstrap panel.

+064-directive-compile: This example contains a directive called simpleRepeater that uses transclusion to repeat a set of elements for each object in an array

+065-controller-directives: